 Housing market areas (HMAs) are a key indicator in considering the spatial extent of a FEMA due to the influence they have on travel to work and labour market flows.
-The Council's 2014 SHMA outlines the Borough can be considered as a self-contained HMA8.
+The Council's 2014 SHMA outlines the Borough can be considered as a self-contained HMAs.
 The 2016 Objectively Assessed Housing Needs report notes that, while the 2014 SHMA defined Brentwood as a self-contained HMA, the Borough also has linkages with Chelmsford, Basildon, Epping Forest and parts of London.
-However, an indication of how strong these linkages may be is not detailed in the report and therefore Brentwood is considered a self-contained HMA at present (see Figure 2.6).
+However, an indication of the strength of these linkages is not detailed and therefore Brentwood is considered a self-contained HMA (see Figure 2.6).